 How Muzika presents it, Yogananda would not allow Adams to become a monk at the Fellowship.
 Adams is reported as saying Yogananda couldn’t wait to get rid of him because he kept asking why he (i.e., Yogananda) constantly emphasized practices, mantras, affirmations and healing techniques that missed the point of Self-realization --- a point, by the way, that I am in full agreement with.(see) Muzika has written because of the nature of Adams' spontaneous Awakening, along with his visitations by the white haired man who Adams learned was Ramana AND Yogananda’s own devotional relationship with Ramana, Yogananda TOLD Adams to go to Ramana.
 How devotional that devotional relationship actually was is open to debate because in 1946 when Yogananda released his lengthy tome on his life titled Autobiography of A Yogi the meeting between he and Sri Ramana was conspicously absent.
 It is my opinion, Adams, realizing he wasn't going to find the answers he was looking for under the auspices of Yogananda, on and of his own volition, made the decison to go to Ramana.

 I will say though, in all the stuff on the net presented by me regarding Adams I speak nothing but highly about him and carry a great deal of respect and admiration towards him in how he handled himself spiritually.
 I would think for those who champion Adams' cause the idea would be to get his word out to he widest possible audience with the greatest amount of positive influence.
-Google Robert Adams and THIS page doesn't come up, even 30 pages deep.
-Stick the word Ramana with Adams' name, still the same.
-However, when you do, on the first page one of my old now defunct GeoCities pages comes up, but not the latest fully linked, rewritten page under my own URL.
-Going to page two of the same Google search a PDF page comes up called Robert Adams - Who Is He - MeetUp.
-That page has within its text, speaking of Adams, the following:
+Even so you still find pages on the internet like the PDF titled Robert Adams - Who Is He - MeetUp which has first thing within its text, speaking of Adams, the following:

 "He is the only American Spiritual Teacher who studied directly under Ramana"

 Questionable at best, but not unusual considering the never ending stream of disinformation.
-See also:
+The contents of the following provides another view to the quote:

 SRI RAMANA'S WESTERN DISCIPLES